cedarconnor/ComfyUI-OmniX/README.md

 **Important Notes:**
 - This implementation uses the real OmniX architecture (Flux VAE + LoRA adapters)
-- Perception works in latent space, not pixel space
+- Perception works through denoising in latent space, not direct pixel processing
+- LoRA adapters are dynamically injected into Flux transformer for each task
-- Requires Flux.1-dev VAE for encoding/decoding
+- Requires both Flux MODEL and VAE from any Flux checkpoint
 - Generation nodes removed - this is perception-only

 ## Nodes Reference